Jamie Rowe

-Jamie Rowe (born April 7, 1970 as Earl Wilson Rowe, Jr.) is a musician best known as the lead vocalist of the Christian hard rock band, Guardian.
-He has also been vocalist for New York-based AdrianGale, power pop band, London Calling (which briefly became The Ruled) and most recently collaborating with Jamey Perrenot in The Lost Days of Summer.
+Earl Wilson Rowe, Jr. (born April 7, 1970), known professionally as Jamie Rowe, is a musician best known as the lead vocalist of the Christian hard rock band, Guardian.
+He has also been vocalist for New York-based AdrianGale, power pop band London Calling (which briefly became The Ruled), and most recently collaborating with Jamey Perrenot in The Lost Days of Summer.
 He has also released several solo works including the single "I Do" written for his wife, Amber Rowe, for their wedding.
 In 2019, a solo album, This Is Home, was recorded.

 Background

 Billed as "J.R.
 Rowe," Rowe began with the band, Tempest, as a teenager in the late 1980s.
 Their debut album, A Coming Storm, recorded on Pure Metal Records in 1987, features Rowe's vocals with less grit and more high, falsetto screams (à la metallurgist mentor Stryper's Michael Sweet) than in his later work, and the lyrics contain a straightforward evangelical candor.
 The album was not released to compact disc until 1999.
 Tempest recorded their second and last album, The Eye of the Storm, on Pure Metal in 1988, wherein, looking at the disc insert, Rowe's former unequivocal lyrics were traded in for those with an ambiguous "you" supplanting references to God in such songs as "True Love (Never Fade Away)" and "Lost Without Your Love."
 Amid internal turmoil, Tempest disbanded in 1990.